TutorLyft Logo

 Identifying Academic Issues

 If your child is maintaining good marks in most of their classes but struggling in one or two areas, the reason is probably the difficulty level of the homework or tests.
+Maintaining good grades can be a strong motivating factor for students, encouraging them to stay engaged and strive for improvement.
 This is often the easiest issue to resolve.
 With some tutoring help and an ongoing check-in with their teacher, your child will likely improve their grades steadily.

 Even so, ongoing poor performance can impact a child’s self esteem.
 Attitudes like, “I’m just not good at math”, or fears like “the other students will laugh at me if they hear me read aloud in class” can cause your teen to stop working hard in the subjects they’re struggling with.
 Try to support them emotionally when you discuss their low grades.
 Hear them out about their feelings and fears before jumping to the solutions phase.
 Tutoring, which can be so helpful for a teen’s self-esteem, will feel like a punishment if it’s something you impose on them.
 Instead, let tutoring be a decision you make together.